Santa Reparata, Florence: Floor plan of the first church

 The excavations have cast some light onto the floor plan of the first church, which featured the large mosaic.
 Also the changes that were made later to the subsequent reconstructions and rebuildings are based on this floor plan.
 In its original setting, Santa Reparata presented itself as a basilica with three naves, that were separated by fourteen pairs of columns.
 It had semi-circular apses, which could be dated to the end of the fourth century because of the typical paleo-Christian iconography of basilicas from the age of Constantine.
 In Florence works with this iconography are at Santa Felicita, and probably some works in San Lorenzo date back to that age.

 It is not clear whether the columns carried arches or an entablature; the width of the space between the columns, which is 3.19 metres, would make arches more likely.
 Not all of the basilica was excavated; the first part, about four columns wide, were dug up underneath the church square and the stairway of Santa Maria del Fiore.

 Dimensions

-This conclusion is due to the finding of the foundations and the arcades that were attached to the front of Santa Reparata at a distance of 13 metres from the facade of the dome.
-Including this area, the measurements of Santa Reparata appeared to be remarkable: a length of 58,5 metres on the inside, including the apsis, a width of 25 to 26 metres for the oblique north wall.
+This conclusion is due to the finding of the foundations and the arcades that were attached to the front of Santa Reparata at a distance of 13 metres from the façade of the current cathedral.
+Including this area, the measurements of Santa Reparata appeared to be remarkable: a length of 58,5 metres on the inside, including the apse, a width of 25 to 26 metres for the oblique north wall.
 Santa Maria del Fiore is 153 metres long, about 38 metres wide, the length of the crossing nave is 90 metres, the height up to the lantern is 86.7 metres.